Modern Slavery Act Statement

 • Grievance Policy

-• Supplier Sub Contracting Policy
+• Supplier Sub-Contracting Policy

 The EGL Group Supply Chain

-The EGL Group UK sites have continued to raise awareness of the UK Modern Slavery Act and encourage UK based suppliers and their labour providers to attend the S2G “Tackling Modern Slavery in UK Businesses & Supply Chains Workshop”.
 To assist suppliers who are still at the early stages of their Ethical Trading journey and may be unfamiliar with Modern Slavery issues, the EGL Group have also published a Supplier Ethical Trading Guide.

 Suppliers of finished products and raw materials are asked to accept in writing contractual terms of trading which include a clause on compliance with the Modern Slavery Act.
 They are also asked to provide a signed policy declaration confirming compliance with relevant policies.

-This statement was approved by the EGL Group Board on 31st August 2023
+This statement was approved by the EGL Group Board on 31st August 2024

 This statement has been signed on behalf of the board by: